NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 > Allah has set a seal on their hearts and on their hearing, and over their sight is a veil; for for them is a great punishment.

 Discussing unbelievers, it says that **Allah has set a seal on their hearts and on their hearing, and over their sight is a veil**, in other words they are predestined to hell, and there is no one to blame but Allah.
-He dun it.

 This sounds like Calvinism, which I often say is the Islam of Christianity.
 It paints God as an evil, twisted trixter who plays games with people.

-# Surah 2: 8-10
+# Surah 2: 8-20

+*New topic (1)*

-> And of mankind are those who say, “We have attained faith in Allah and in the Last Day,” but they are not believers… In their hearts is sickness, so Allah increased their sickness, and for them is a painful punishment on account of how they used to lie.
+> And of mankind are those who say, “We have attained faith in Allah and in the Last Day,” but they are not believers… In their hearts is sickness, so **Allah increased their sickness**, and for them is a painful punishment on account of how they used to lie.

 Discussing fake believers, Allah is not exactly helping them, but making their condition worse, so he can punish them.
-Very unloving.

-# Surah 2: 11-20

 > …Allah took away their light and left them in darkness(es) , unable to see … Or like a cloudburst from the sky in which are darkness(es) and thunder and lightning.
 They put their fingers into their ears against the thunderbolts, in fear of death … The lightning almost snatches their sight(s) away; whenever it illuminates for them, they walk in it.
 But when it darkens over them, they stand(still).

-Discussing false Muslims is says that rather than helping them, Allah is deliberately taking away their light and leaving them in darkness, terrifying them, like a cat plays with it's prey.
-Not very helpful, Allah!
+Rather than helping them, Allah is deliberately taking away their light and leaving them in darkness, terrifying them, like a cat plays with it's prey.

 # Surah 2: 21-22

-This section is boring.
-It just encourages people in general to worship Allah.
+*New topic (2)*

+Encouraging worship of Allah.

 ## 2: 23

+*New topic (3)*

 > [And if you are in doubt about what We have bestowed upon Our servant from on high, then bring a single surah of its like, and call your witnesses apart from Allah if you are truthful.](https://quran.com/2/23)

-This famous challenge is that the Quran is the word of Allah because of it's literary quality.
-Well, so far it has not backed up it's claim.
-Everything thus far has been confusing, humdrum and uninspired, jumping between random topics, with little to no explanation or context.The bit about the lightning was probably the highlight so far, but it's far from impressive.

-Literary excellence is a really weird  condition for divine inspiration.
+This famous claim that the Quran is the word of Allah because of its supposed literary excellence is a really weird  condition for divine inspiration.
 I mean, in that case any half decent poet is more inspired than Allah and Muhammad.

 But let's provide a Surah better than what we've seen so far.
 It doesn't have to rhyme, just sound pretty.
-And judging from [Surah 108](https://quran.com/108), 3 verses should be sufficient.
 So how about this:

 > The Lord is my shepherd; I shall not want.
 He makes me lie down in green pastures.
 He leads me beside still waters.
 > He restores my soul.
 He leads me in paths of righteousness for his name’s sake.